-- Trust Region Solvers - Ceres supports Levenberg-Marquardt, Powell’s Dogleg, and Subspace dogleg methods.
+Trust Region Solvers - Ceres supports Levenberg-Marquardt, Powell’s Dogleg, and Subspace dogleg methods.
 The key computational cost in all of these methods is the solution of a linear system.
-To this end Ceres ships with a variety of linear solvers - dense QR and dense Cholesky factorization (using Eigen or LAPACK) for dense problems, sparse Cholesky factorization (SuiteSparse, CXSparse or Eigen) for large sparse problems custom Schur complement based dense, sparse, and iterative linear solvers for bundle adjustment problems.
+To this end Ceres ships with a variety of linear solvers - dense QR and dense Cholesky factorization (using Eigen, LAPACK or CUDA) for dense problems, sparse Cholesky factorization (SuiteSparse, `Accelerate`_, Eigen) for large sparse problems, custom Schur complement based dense, sparse, and iterative linear solvers for bundle adjustment problems.

-- Speed - Ceres Solver has been extensively optimized, with C++ templating, hand written linear algebra routines and OpenMP based multithreading of the Jacobian evaluation and the linear solvers.
+Speed - Ceres Solver has been extensively optimized, with C++ templating, hand written linear algebra routines and OpenMP or modern C++ threads based multithreading of the Jacobian evaluation and the linear solvers.